nilearn/nilearn/CONTRIBUTING.rst

 -------------

-A new pull request must have a clear scope, conveyed through its name, a reference to the issue it targets (through the exact mention "Closes #XXXX") as well as a synthetic summary of its goals and main steps.
+A new pull request must have a clear scope, conveyed through its name, a reference to the issue it targets (through the exact mention "Closes #XXXX"), and a synthetic summary of its goals and main steps.
-When working on big contributions, we advise contributors to split them in several PRs when possible.
+When working on big contributions, we advise contributors to split them into several PRs when possible.
-This has the benefit to make code changes clearer, easier to make and to review and overall smoothen the whole process.
+This has the benefit of making code changes clearer, making PRs easier to review, and overall smoothening the whole process.
 No changes unrelated to the PR should be included.

 When relevant, PR names should also include tags if they fall in various